is a progressive rock or "art rock" band from Kristiansand, Norway. Formed in 1990 by former Emperor

-- I Am the Band: Tchort is the only current member of the band.
+- I Am the Band: Tchort was the only member of the band from 2007 to 2014.

-- Shout-Out: "Light of Day, Day of Darkness," a 60 minute long progressive opus, contains a reference to "the edge of sanity."
-Edge of Sanity had previously released their own 40 minute long prog opus, "Crimson."
+- "Light of Day, Day of Darkness," a 60 minute long progressive opus, contains a reference to "the edge of sanity."
+Edge of Sanity had previously released their own 40 minute long prog opus, Crimson.

 - Soprano and Gravel: There are both deep, growly voices and high, female soprano voices in "Light of Day, Day of Darkness", though they don't actually duet with each other.